paxtonhyde/opportunity-zones/README.md

 ## Background

 The Tax Cuts and Jobs Act of 2017 introduced an Opportunity Zone (OZ) program that allows capital gains tax deferrals and other benefits for investments in designated census tracts.
 The purpose of the program is to encourage investment in struggling communities.
 The idea is that the tax benefits will offset extra costs and risks associated with developing in neglected areas with smaller markets.
-News reporting critiques the program over its liberal designation process, which risks make the tax benefits a giveaway to wealthy investors who would have developed in any case.<sup>[1](#footnote1)</sup> For example, the Economist notes that a tract in downtown Portland, ME that hosts 200 tourists annually was designated as an Opportunity Zone.<sup>[2](#footnote2)</sup>
+News reporting critiques the program over its liberal designation process, which risks make the tax benefits a giveaway to wealthy investors who would have developed in any case.<sup>[1](#footnote1)</sup> The Economist notes, for example, that a tract in downtown Portland, Maine that hosts 200 thousand tourists annually was designated as an OZ.<sup>[2](#footnote2)</sup>

 Furthermore, research does not suggest that place-based tax incentive programs are particularly effective.
 It seems that any new jobs created simply replace old jobs that already existed or are taken by high-skilled workers who move in from elsewhere.<sup>[3](#footnote3)</sup>